Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 >	A broad staircase with elaborate carved bannisters leads to the other museum floors.
 A chalk board sign points the way to guest restrooms.
 >^Area5

-- On the first floor, a **Museum Guard** stands watch near the base of the stairs day and night.
+- On the first floor, a [[Museum Guard]] stands watch near the base of the stairs day and night.
-- On the second floor, a **sphinx statue** sits between the two staircases.
+- On the second floor, a [[Sphinx Statue]] sits between the two staircases.
 - Restrooms are on the north side of the staircases on the first and second floors

 ### Area 6: Library